cswartzvi/hamilton/examples/LLM_Workflows/scraping_and_chunking/README.md

 * you could also add a step to save the results to a database, or to a file system.
 * you'd also likely tune the parallelism to ensure you don't DoS the resource you're hitting.

-## Hamilton over Langchain
+## Apache Hamilton over Langchain
-Hamilton is a general purpose tool, and what we've described here applies broadly to any code that you might write: data, machine learning, LLMs, web processing, etc. You can even use it with parts of LangChain!
+Apache Hamilton is a general purpose tool, and what we've described here applies broadly to any code that you might write: data, machine learning, LLMs, web processing, etc. You can even use it with parts of LangChain!